Growtika

 Out of the top 20 highest-traffic LinkedIn Pulse pages, exactly one was arguably legitimate tech content (Bing Image Creator).
 The rest: three deepfake/nudifier tools, a sex chatbot guide, leaked celebrity nudes, pirated APK downloads, gambling apps, predatory loan affiliates, Instagram hacking tools, and greeting card spam.

 This is what a DR 99 domain looks like when anyone can publish on it with zero editorial review.
+The same dynamic played out on Forbes Advisor and CNN Underscored, where outsourced content rode borrowed authority until Google's Site Reputation Abuse policy ended the model.

 What happened next